Workshops & Courses

 Text follows.

-ENSEMBLE LAB
+ENSEMBLE Kollektiv

 The ENSEMBLE LAB is aimed at young people with experiences of flight, migration and/or racism who want to explore new ways of transdisciplinary performance together.
 Under the direction of Jajaja Iris Minich and Arvild Baud, members of the Hajusom ensemble work together with external artists on innovative approaches that artistically address migration, interculture, transculturality and globalization.